 A comprehensive Business Analysis will lead to an investment attractive Business Plan showing immediate improvement to cash flow from refinanced debt in a new capital structure.

-Founded in 1997 as an Atlanta based and family-owned business, Construction Company began as a cleaning company specializing in janitorial cleaning and hard floor maintenance.
-Today, Construction Company is an industry leader and preferred vendor to insurance companies and offers a complete suite of services including mitigation, fire, water and storm damage restoration, contents cleaning, general construction services, and remediation.
+Founded in 1997 as an Atlanta-based and family-owned business, Construction Company began as a cleaning company specializing in janitorial cleaning and hard floor maintenance.
+Today, Construction Company is an industry leader and preferred vendor to insurance companies and offers a complete suite of services including mitigation, fire, water, and storm damage restoration, contents cleaning, general construction services, and remediation.
 In 2014, the parent company made the strategic decision to divide itself to service the geographic regions of Atlanta more effectively, and a key team member purchased the construction division and expanded service renderings to include mitigation services in North Atlanta.
-Although the company grew to approximately $2.5MM top-line revenue, the transition did not come without challenges – the sister company mishandled a relationship with a major insurance company resulting in $3MM in lost business, and an unexpected model adjustment had to be made when procedure changed on how insurance companies paid claims.
-As Construction Company was adjusting its model to absorb the challenges, cash flow tightened and a primary line of credit was drawn-down ultimately leading to issues with revolving the line.
+Although the company grew to approximately $2.5MM in top-line revenue, the transition did not come without challenges – the sister company mishandled a relationship with a major insurance company resulting in $3MM in lost business, and an unexpected model adjustment had to be made when procedure changed on how insurance companies paid claims.
+As Construction Company was adjusting its model to absorb the challenges, cash flow tightened and a primary line of credit was drawn down ultimately leading to issues with revolving the line.

 Fortis Business Advisors was referred to Construction Company by its primary financial institution with the goal of a financial restructuring to stabilize the business.
 After a comprehensive business analysis, a series of reporting challenges were identified and key performance indicators measured that highlighted adjustments that needed to be made prior to the development of a business plan that would be attractive to a new lender.
 Once the plan was developed, Fortis leveraged its relationships with SBA lenders to identify a new lender arrangement and capital structure.